Frequently Asked Questions

 Coastline College, Golden West College, and Orange Coast College are holding the vast majority of courses online through spring 2021

 .
 In general, student support, academic support, and administrative services are being provided at a distance, except for limited functions that cannot be performed remotely.
-The colleges remain closed to the public, with only authorized individuals on site.

 Has the virus spread from an infected person to others on site?